 I also think that the national euphoria has to do with the element of surprise, which happens in sports from time to time.
 Before the tournament, most experts didn’t seem to think that the Vietnamese team will go deep into this tournament.
 Since the U-23 tournament is still fairly new, commentators had pointed, for example, at Vietnamese participation in the much older AFC Asian Cup for a better perspective.
 The AFC Cup has been going on since 1956, but Vietnam has qualified only once since 1964 – in 2007 – and only because it happened to be a co-host that year.
 (The Republic of Vietnam participated in the first two tournaments: 1956 and 1960.
 There were only four teams each time, and it finished last both times.)
 Those doubts were confirmed after Vietnam played its first match against South Korea during the first stage of the tournament, and lost 2-1.

 But the tides began to change when Vietnam defeated Australia 1-0 three days later.
 Vietnamese media called the victory “historic” and the scorer “heroic.”
 Not only that they haven’t lost since.
-But they won the quarterfinal and semifinal matches in penalty shootouts, whose rules create perhaps twice the suspense and, for the victors, twice the thrill.
+But they won the quarterfinal and semifinal matches in penalty shootouts, whose rules typically lead to twice the suspense and, for the victors, twice the thrill.

 Anyway, onward to the final game.
 I can’t predict the scale of reaction if the team loses.
 But I think I have a pretty good idea what will happen if it wins.
 It will mean that Tết comes to Vietnam three weeks early.
 And not one Tết but four or five of them rolled together.

-UPDATE 1/27: The game was a thriller – and a semi-controversy because it was played during a snowfall.
+UPDATE 1/27: The game was a thriller–and also a semi-controversy because it was played during a snowfall.
 The score was 2-1, and the winning goal occurred in the last minute of overtime.
 But the Vietnamese team was on the losing end this time when a substitute for the Uzbekistan team converted after a corner kick.

 Still, Vietnamese have continued to celebrate their national team.
 From Saigon, another historian wrote the following on VSG just hours after the game was over.